-Where are 'they' getting this information?
+Where are ‘they’ getting this information?
 Sleep and health are intricately related.
-There is no scientific definition of 'comfort'.
+There is no scientific definition of ‘comfort.’
 Sleep and especially deep sleep with theta and delta brain waves is known to restore health.
-How does the actual bed or surface upon which one sleeps effect the quality of sleep?
+How does the actual bed or surface upon which one sleeps affect the quality of sleep?

 When I researched for months trying to find an intelligent, scientific article on what type of bed will provide deep, rejuvenating sleep, I could not find it.
-None of the research seems to know specifically anything about this--in other words, the statements are not definitive and claims are not backed up, or are backed up with dubious studies.
-Even the terms 'comfort', 'soft', and 'healthy' are not defined.
+None of the research seems to know specifically anything about this.
+The statements are not definitive and claims are not backed up, or are backed up with dubious studies.
+Even the terms ‘comfort,’ ‘soft,’ and ‘healthy’ are not defined.
 No studies measure the important health indicators, like pulse, heart rate, levels of stress hormones as related to the type of surface being used.

 Most ‘authorities’ seem confused and baffled.
 For instance the Mayo Clinic says: “If you have chronic low back pain, you may benefit from sleeping on a medium-firm mattress.
 Consider trying out a medium-firm mattress before you buy.
 However, you may find your back pain is reduced with a softer mattress.”
 (1)

-I found other statements such as: “a bed shouldn’t be too hard or too soft” or "What works for some people doesn’t work for others”.
-Which, like I say, is vague and unscientific.
+I found other statements such as: “a bed shouldn’t be too hard or too soft” or “What works for some people doesn’t work for others.”
 Sleep science research seems to have completely left out the body and how it interacts with the sleep environment.

 One thing I knew, everyone is dealing with the same thing.
 Hardly a day passes that I don’t overhear some conversation about sleep, and generally the problem with getting a good night’s sleep.